 - 19.1.
 We are committed to the freedom of speech for the benefit of students and staff at the institution. - 19.2.
-Please refer to UCEM's Freedom of Speech Policy (opens new window) for further details.
+Please refer to UCEM's Freedom of Speech Policy (opens new window) for further details including how you can make a complaint about a freedom of speech issue.